tldr-pages/tldr/pages/linux/gsettings.md

 `gsettings set {{org.example.schema}} {{example-key}} {{value}}`

-- Print the value of a key, or the schema-provided default if the key has not been set in dconf:
+- Print the value of a key or the schema-provided default if the key has not been set in `dconf`:

 `gsetings get {{org.example.schema}} {{example-key}}`